 What does an estimation document for software project look like?

 At Steelkiwi, we create an Excel file that comprises data on all costs, time, and human resources for the project.
 This file will include different tabs according to the services provided and a Summary tab where we sum up the approximate total hours.

 The Summary tab includes the amount of time for development, bug fixing, architecture planning, and risks (challenges).
 It also outlines the number of sprints, developers, and meetings for each department (backend, frontend, iOS, Android, design, QA, and DevOps).

 A tab for development services includes functionality, descriptions, risks, and hours.
 Like Yontent, your application will need registration and login functionality.
 In this case, your backend estimate tab will contain the following information:

 - Functionality and components: All necessary functionality broken into small parts.
 Take the social login feature as an example.
 We would break it into smaller tasks: the social authentication mechanism and authentication credentials, Google+ authentication, Facebook authentication, and Twitter authentication.

 - Description: Notes on features (if required).
 In the case of resetting a password via an email link, we would specify what the password reset flow looks like: request ➝ confirm ➝ new password ➝ success.

 - Risks: Challenges that may occur while implementing a feature.

 - Hours: The number of hours required to complete each task.

-We hope this guide has given you insights into how Steelkiwi estimates agile projects.
+We hope this guide has given you insights into what estimating techniques for agile projects are used by Steelkiwi.
 If you want a free consultation with our team or want to get a rough estimate for your project, get in touch with our sales representatives.